Fungal nail infection

 Treatment of Fungal nail infection

-Over-the-counter creams and ointments generally do not help treat this condition.
+Over-the-counter creams and ointments usually do not help treat this condition.

 Prescription antifungal medicines that you take by mouth may help clear the fungus.